tmpfs/strike/array.3.markdown

 ## BUGS

-When writing and reading arrays, the variable declarations must by *global*.
+When writing and reading arrays, the variable declarations *must be global*.

 Attempting to write and read associative arrays with spaces in the *keys* will result in unexpected behaviour.